Lee University considers limiting student speech on gender

 “No member of the Lee University community may promote or advocate, in person, in writing, or online, for sexual acts, behaviors or lifestyles that are contrary to Scripture, this statement of belief, or any other university policy,” it says.

-The policy, which also forbids sex between unmarried heterosexuals, is getting criticism from some former students.
+The policy also forbids sex between unmarried heterosexuals.

 “I feel like this is just their last ditch effort to try to, at the very least, scare students into silence, hence why a lot of the policies within the statement are about advocacy and what you can and cannot say on public platforms in support of LGBTQ+ students and people,” said Taylor Lane, a lesbian who left the school in December.